unparalleled-js/docs-1/connectors/sftp.md

 SSH File Transfer Protocol (SFTP) is a file transfer protocol that encodes and transmits data through a secure channel.
 It establishes security by encrypting both authentication credentials and data files being transferred.

-Use this connector to setup your SFTP integrations.
-The SFTP connector enables a two-way integration workflow, where you can transmit files to and retrieve file from your SFTP server.
+Use this connector for bi-directional SFTP integrations.
+This connector allows you to read, write and manage files in your SFTP server.

 With the SFTP connector, you use the triggers to monitor your SFTP server for events (e.g. [New/updated CSV file in directory](/connectors/sftp/updated-csv-trigger.md)).
 You can also integrate recipe actions like [Upload file](/conectors/sftp/upload-file-action.md), [Rename file](/connector/sftp/rename-file-action.md), and [Download file](/connectors/sftp/download-file-action.md).